dimkasta/F3-UAM/README.md

 }
 ```

-* The server receives the data in a route that implements doSubscription($username, $email, $password).
+* The server receives the data in a POST route that implements doSubscription($username, $email, $password).
 Email and username are revalidated, the password is hashed, and a verification token is created.
 The user is saved as inactive and unverified, and a verification link is emailed to the user.

 ```
 $test8 = $f3->uam->doSubscription("newusername", "me@mydomain.com", "12345678");